tobiasehlert/tobiaslindberg.com/content/about.md

 # Presentation (personal)

-Currently I am living in Sandviken, Sweden with his wife and son.
+Currently I am living in Sandviken, Sweden with his wife and two sons.

 During wintertime I like to go skiing the slopes, go ice fishing or take a trip into the mountains with a snowmobile.